learn-decentralized-systems/toytlv/README.md

 Protobuf is a TLV protocol, as almost every other binary protocol out there.
 ToyTLV is a bare-bones TLV, nothing else.

-This lib implements a really simple TLV where every record type is a letter (A-Z), while the length is either 8- or 32-bit.
-The body of a record has arbitrary structure, ToyTLV mandates nothing in this regard.
+This lib implements a really simple TLV where every record *type* is a letter (A-Z), while the *length* is either 8- or 32-bit.
+The *value* of a record has arbitrary structure, ToyTLV mandates nothing in this regard.
 Hint: nesting TLV records is trivial.

 More formally, a ToyTLV record can go in 3 forms: